GPP-Woo/GPP-zoeken/docs/configuration/services.rst

 Services
 ========

-GPP-Publicatiebank is designed to operate in a micro-service environment, which broadly means that it talks to other APIs to be able to function correctly - see :ref:`installation_requirements` for some more background information and things that need to be arranged in those external services.
+GPP-zoeken is designed to operate in a micro-service environment, which broadly means that it talks to other APIs to be able to function correctly - see :ref:`installation_requirements` for some more background information and things that need to be arranged in those external services.

-The services configuration in GPP-Publicatiebank stores the connection and authentication details for those external services.
+The services configuration in GPP-zoeken stores the connection and authentication details for those external services.

 General instructions